PLACING ELECTRICITY AT THE HEART OF THE RESET

 The power outages in Texas earlier this year highlighted how crucial it can be for a grid to be well connected to other regions, particularly distant areas that may experience different weather patterns and that can provide support at times of system stress.
-Case studies of interconnected electricity networks across the world, for example in the European Union, have proven that grids become more resilient when regions can exchange electricity when dealing with unexpected events.
+Customer Success Stories of interconnected electricity networks across the world, for example in the European Union, have proven that grids become more resilient when regions can exchange electricity when dealing with unexpected events.

 Building more resilient networks does not only happen across large distances, it also happens at the local level.
 Microgrids play a key role here and their application comes in many different shapes and forms.
 They help to improve resilience in mission-critical locations such as hospitals, for example, where a loss of power has to be avoided at all costs.
 Here, the microgrid serves as a reliable backup system in case of failure at the utility level.